camunda/camunda-bpm-examples/testing/junit5/camunda-bpm-junit-assert/README.md

-# Camunda BPM Assert Example for JUnit 5
+# Camunda Platform Assert Example for JUnit 5

 This project contains simple examples of how to write a unit test for Camunda Platform using the [JUnit 5 extension][junit5] and [Camunda Platform Assert][assert].